GBF Clinic & Class Curriculum

-Email Gordon with any new clinic suggestions
+Email Eric Palmer, Education Chair, with any questions or new clinic suggestions.

-1. Fly Tying Basics: This clinic is designed for first time fly tiers.
+- Fly Tying Basics: This clinic is designed for first time fly tiers.
 Club members will learn how to use fly tying tools, select materials, and the techniques to tie several different patterns.
 Equipment and materials will be provided.
 There is a nominal fee to cover costs of materials.

-9. Rod Building: This class covers basic rod building techniques of spinning blanks, fitting and installing reel seats and handles, selecting and attaching line guides with nylon thread, and sealing the thread wraps with epoxy finish.
+- Rod Building: This class covers basic rod building techniques of splining blanks, fitting and installing reel seats and handles, selecting and attaching line guides with nylon thread, and sealing the thread wraps with epoxy finish.
 The rod building is done during 3 classes (7-8 hours total) that are held at L3Rods in Citrus Heights.
 Costs for kits range from $150 (entry level) to $800 (high end tricked out) and include all parts, building instruction, and equipment.
 Currently, most common rod kits with high end blanks, guides, and great durability range from $200-$350. **

-17. Tenkara Fishing Clinic: This clinic will introduce members to the Tenkara method of fly-fishing from Japan, which uses only a rod, line, and fly.
+- Tenkara Fishing Clinics: This clinic will introduce members to the Tenkara method of fly-fishing from Japan, which uses only a rod, line, and fly.
 The clinic covers care of the equipment, casting, fly presentation strategies, Tenkara flies, and problems that might be encountered.
 Tenkara is the ideal setup for anyone looking for an intuitive and fun way to fly-fish, something to take along on a backpacking fishing trip or to teach kids the art of fly-fishing, without the complexities.
 The clinic is limited to 5 members at a time. **